ashishtiwari1993/ashish.one/content/gist/elasticsearch-certificate-setup.md

 tags: ["elasticsearch","tls","security","ssl"]
 slug: "setup-tls-elasticsearch"
 categories: ["Elastic"]
+description: "Quick guide to running Elasticsearch securely with TLS on a public IP or domain for a single-node development cluster."
 ---

 This is a quick gist to demonstrate how you can run Elasticsearch securely with TLS on a public IP or domain.
 Sometimes, we need to spin up Elasticsearch for a development environment.
 In that case, you can follow these quick steps.